Course Description

 Contents and Objecives:

 This course covers the theoretical foundations of Computer Science in the areas of propositional and predicate logic, mathematical proof techniques, sets, combinatorics, functions and relations, Boolean algebra, graphs, and graph algorithms.
-Students successfully completing this course will have gained important insights into the theoretical foundations of computer science and be able to apply formal techniques to the analysis of problems.

 Prerequisites: